We must reform the electricity market to make this the last fossil fuel crisis ever

 ‘Nodal’ or ‘zonal’ pricing that reflects the actual situation on the transmission network will take us a long way to unlocking the potential of low carbon flexibility.
 But to release the full value we also need new arrangements at the distribution level - where the vast majority of the accelerating stock of Low Carbon Technologies (LCTs) - like EVs and heat pumps - connect.

-These smart technologies need price signals to discourage peak consumption in congested areas, but rolling out locational markets on the distribution level (rather than on a wider transmission level) won’t be possible within foreseeable timelines.
+These smart technologies need price signals to discourage peak consumption in congested areas, but rolling out regional markets on the distribution level (rather than on a wider transmission level) won’t be possible within foreseeable timelines.
 Alongside a new wholesale electricity market, attention must be given to providing dynamic signals at the distribution level so that smart technologies can play a bigger role in reducing local network constraints.

 A flexible system needs a vibrant retail market to encourage and empower customers